cloudismehi/voicePadSynth/thingsToDo.md

 the only envelope determined now is linear, this shouldn't be the only option so i must code another one. i need to implement volume envelopes - not just for all voices but for each individual voice.

 ### troubleshooting
+the program crashes if i start with no pre loaded events

+### need to find a way to save events
+cus doing it live is incredibly hard, idk if this synth is worth it lmao